Autofill Help

 |

-pipe character, which means "OR" in Regular Expressions).
+pipe character, which means "OR" in regex). - Partial match is accepted.

 - Match is case insensitive.